General Requirements for Degree Programs

 - Ingenuity in Action - 2 Experiences

-- The Ingenuity in Action program encourages students to apply their knowledge and understanding, to expand their education beyond the classroom walls, and to find connections among the many activities they engage in.
-Students must complete two experiences from the following types of activities: internships, off-campus study, academic research, creative projects, or an individually-designed or course-based activity.
+The Ingenuity in Action program encourages students to apply their knowledge and understanding, to expand their education beyond the classroom walls, and to find connections among the many activities they engage in.
+Students must complete two experiences from the following types of activities: internships, off-campus study, academic research, creative projects, civic engagement, professional or leadership opportunities or an individually-designed or course-based activity.
+A list of pre-approved activities is available online.
 Students must submit a proposal through the InAct Portal prior to the start of the activity, even if the activity is preapproved.
 The Ingenuity in Action program requires a reflective component to encourage students to be intentional and form connections among their educational experiences.
 Students transferring in at least 14 credits are required to complete one experience.

 - Students transferring in at least 14 credits are required to complete one Ingenuity in Action experience.